 BRAUNPAT is the acronym and trade mark of “Braunpat Braun Eder AG”, a firm specialised in the field of intellectual and industrial property.
-BRAUNPAT’s workforce includes patent and trade mark specialists and lawyers as well as the appropriate infrastructure for obtaining and defending patent rights, trade mark rights, design rights and copyrights.
+BRAUNPAT’s workforce includes patent and trade mark specialists as well as the appropriate infrastructure for obtaining and defending patent rights, trade mark rights, design rights and copyrights.
 With its worldwide network of contacts BRAUNPAT is able to secure its clients intellectual property rights even in the most far flung countries of the world.
-At present, BRAUNPAT employs patent agents specialised in chemical and technical fields, lawyers, trade mark and design specialists, partners, advisors, specialist assistants and secretaries.
+At present, BRAUNPAT employs patent agents specialised in chemical and technical fields, trade mark and design specialists, partners, advisors, specialist assistants and secretaries.
 We correspond in German, French and English and, if need be, in Italian and Spanish.

 - actively deal with matters on our clients behalf, file applications for the registration of our client’s industrial and intellectual property in the required countries;

 - inform our clients on the best way to protect their product or their invention;

 - examine any allegations made against our clients and inform our clients on the best way to defend themselves against such allegations;